-- The fourth position makes a humbucker between microphone two and three that without a doubt are the sound that every Funk and Soul guitarist is looking for, warm, with personality, it is the sound that you find in the discographies of the 60s of the last century.
+- The fourth position makes a humbucker between microphone two and three that without a doubt are the sound that every Funk and Soul guitarist is looking for, warm, with personality, it's the sound that you find in the discographies of the 60s of the last century.

-Without a doubt, it is one of the best value for money electric guitars on the market.
-Above all, because of its factory Greasetbucke system with which the tone levels are very stable.
-It is the best Stratocaster for the price you can find.
+Without a doubt, this is one of the best value for money electric guitars on the market.
+Above all, because of its factory Greasebucket system with which the tone levels are very stable.
+It's the best Stratocaster for this price range.
 If you want to see the best Thomann prices, follow the link.

 - Color: Natural.